zsparal/api-documentation/source/guides/mollie-components/overview.rst

 #.
 Add the Mollie Components Javascript library to your checkout.
 #.
 Initialize the ``Mollie`` object.
 #.
-Create and mount the four Elements for the four credit card fields (card holder, card number, expiry date and
+Create and mount the four Components for the four credit card fields (card holder, card number, expiry date and
    :abbr:`CVC (Card Verification Code)`).
 This will add the fields to your checkout.
 #.
 Add a ``submit`` event listener to your form to retrieve the ``cardToken`` when your customer has completed the
    checkout form.